45Drives/autotier/README.md

 From source: `# make uninstall` from root of cloned repo

 ## Configuration
+See `man autotier` after installing for full configuration details.
 Default configuration file location: `/etc/autotier.conf`.
 ### Global Config
 For global configuration of `autotier`, options are placed below the `[Global]` header.
 Example: